 The agency will prorate the amount of leave for part-time employees, employees who job share, and part-time seasonal employees.

 With management’s approval, an employee may use personal business leave for any purpose.
-An employee is eligible to use personal business leave for any absence qualifying under State HR Policy 60.000.15, Family and Medical Leave.

 The state must restore unused personal business leave to an employee who separates and returns within the same fiscal year to a position covered by this policy, and who works six months during the fiscal year.